ChanSek/chansek.github.io/_posts/2018-01-11-imeOptions-actionDone-does-not-work.md

         android:imeOptions="actionDone"
         android:inputType="text" />
 {% endhighlight %}
-If you observe closely, the EditText has {% highlight %} android:digits {% endhighlight %} attribute for filtering the allowed characters for input.
+If you observe closely, the EditText has `android:digits` attribute for filtering the allowed characters for input.
 This attribute is the cause behind this problem.

 ## Solution:
 So to avoid this problem, you have to add {% highlight %} android:singleLine {% endhighlight %} attribute.
 Below is the final working XML.